 Kickass Chatbot Examples And Lessons We Can Learn From Them

-Chatbots are everything we want to be - smart, independent and sometimes, funny.
-And what more, they can do wonders to your marketing strategy.
+Chatbots are everything we want to be – smart, independent, and sometimes, funny.
+And what more, they can do wonders for your marketing strategy.
 A chatbot is a kind of interactive content that can serve various purposes, such as lead generation, customer feedback, customer support, etc. So how can you create the perfect chatbot?
 Well, we’re here to help you out!
 We at Outgrow compiled a list of ten of our favorite chatbot examples that we found online.
 So here’s a blog about some kickass chatbot examples and the lessons you can learn from them.

 Top 10 Chatbot Examples

 1. Domino’s Chatbot – Dom

 Let’s start with some tasty chatbot examples?
 Domino’s launched its own Facebook messenger tailored chatbot in 2016.
 This chatbot allowed users to request food with a single word or emoji.
 It was a win-win for the introvert clan out there!
 With its enhanced UX, you could avoid the entire app download and the calling and simply had pizza delivered to your doorstep.

 You just needed to sign up to the Easy Order System, which along with an address and contact details, saved a ‘favorite basket’ that could be requested later.